Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- The two teams combine to score 67.6 points per game, 17.1 more than the total in this contest.
+- The combined points per game average of the two teams, 67.6, is 16.6 points above Saturday's over/under.

-- This contest's over/under is 8.7 points greater than the 41.8 these two squads combine to allow per game this season.
+- This contest's total is 9.2 points more than the 41.8 these two squads combine to allow per game this season.

-- Spartans games this season feature an average total of 55.1 points, a number 4.6 points higher than Saturday's over/under.
+- The Spartans and their opponents have scored an average of 55.1 points per game in 2021, 4.1 more than Saturday's total.

-- The 51.0 PPG average total in Scarlet Knights games this season is 0.5 points more than this game's over/under.
+- The 51-point total in this game is equal to the average total in Scarlet Knights games this season.

 Michigan State Stats and Trends

-- Michigan State has three wins against the spread in five games this year.
+- Michigan State has three wins against the spread in five games this season.

-- The Spartans have covered the spread once this season when favored by 5.5 points or more (in two chances).
+- This season, the Spartans have one ATS win in two games as a favorite of 5 points or more.

-- Michigan State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Michigan State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- This year, the Spartans have three turnovers, five fewer than the Scarlet Knights have takeaways (8).
+- The Spartans have three giveaways this season, while the Scarlet Knights have eight takeaways .

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.